zarif98sjs/SRED-ESRED-ActiveQueueManagement-ns3/README.md

 the Internet or an Intranet seem congested.
 SRED has an additional feature that over a wide range of load levels helps it stabilize its buffer occupation at a level independent of the number of active connections.

-We also implement an extended version of SRED where we also consider timestamp of the incoming packets in our algorithm and adjust the probability to overwrite accordingly.
+An extended version of SRED is also implemented here where we also consider timestamp of the incoming packets in our algorithm and adjust the probability to overwrite accordingly.
 We call this `Extended Stabilized RED` or `ESRED` in short.

 ## `SRED`
 - [Implementation](sred/stabilized-red-queue-disc.cc)